Kyukyodo

-Kyūkyodō (鳩居堂) is a Japanese retail store founded in 1663 as a pharmacy.
-It specializes in traditional Japanese paper goods, incense, Asian calligraphy supplies and books.
+Kyūkyodō (鳩居堂) is a Japanese retail store that specializes in traditional Japanese paper goods, incense, Asian calligraphy supplies, and books.
+It was founded in 1663 as a pharmacy.
 From 1891 to 1945, it was the official stationer to the Imperial House of Japan.
 Its headquarters and first store are in Shimogyō-ku, Kyoto, while there are branch stores in Tokyo at Ginza, Ikebukuro, Shibuya, Shinjuku, Marunouchi, and Yokohama.